dpankros/uiuc_cs513_project/part_1.md

 This table contains several significant data quality problems that call into question the integrity and accuracy of these data.
 These problems include:

 - The `name`, `occasion` and `location_type` columns are frequently blank or null, including in row IDs `12463`, `12465`, and `12468`.
 Further, some menus appear to be aggregates of multiple menus, such as in row IDs `31054` and `31230`.
 These aggregate representations include descriptions such as `"62 menus bound into 1 volume"`.
 Such semantic inconsistencies will be difficult to remove from the data by automated methods.
-- As mentioned previously, The `physical_description` and `occasion` columns are really separate collections of "tags" that describe the menu.
+- The `physical_description` and `occasion` columns are really separate collections of "tags" that describe the `Menu`, and these data would thus be better stored as a separate table.
 Formats of these columns vary: some are blank, some are non-empty but not delimited, some are non-empty but delimited, and some are non-empty and encapsulated in hard-brackets (and seemingly limited to 8 characters).
 Some examples of these inconsistencies are listed below:
-  - Row ID `12465`: `occassion` is empty
+  - Row ID `12465`: `occasion` is empty;
-  - Row ID `12836`: `occassion` is non-empty and non-delimited (`COMPLIMENTARY/TESTIMONIAL`)
+  - Row ID `12836`: `occasion` is non-empty and non-delimited (`COMPLIMENTARY/TESTIMONIAL`);
-  - Row ID `31575`: `physical_description` is non-empty and delimited (`30x22.5cm folded; 30x45cm open`)
+  - Row ID `31575`: `physical_description` is non-empty and delimited (`30x22.5cm folded; 30x45cm open`); and
-  - Row ID `13926`: `occassion` is non-empty and encapsulated in brackets (`[COMPLIMENTARY TO COMMODORE C. WE.
-BLISS]`)
+  - Row ID `13926`: `occasion` is non-empty and encapsulated in brackets (`[COMPLIMENTARY TO COMMODORE C. WE.
+BLISS]`).
 - 5 `Menu` rows indicate a different number of pages than are actually stored in the referenced `MenuPage` table.
 These rows have IDs `26577`, `26739`, `32086`, `32663`, and `33648`.
   - Assuming all of the CSV files are loaded into SQLite, the following query can be used to fetch all 5 rows adhering to these criteria: